Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Introduction

 Our work adds to a body of important contributions, while differing in scope.
-In particular, our approach differs from the mesoscopic frameworks of \cite[][]{watanabe2,watanabe3,serafini} which, in seeking to quantify the effect of polymers on turbulence structure \cite[][]{vonlanthen}, employ computationally tractable but not fully complete polymer models.
-These are typically dumbbells that exclude excluded--volume interactions and inter--chain multibody effects.
+In particular, our approach differs from the mesoscopic frameworks of \cite[][]{watanabe2,watanabe3,serafini} which, in seeking to quantify the effect of polymers on turbulence structure \cite[][]{vonlanthen}, employ computationally tractable reduced polymer models, typically dumbbells which exclude excluded--volume interactions and inter--chain multibody effects.
 Our calculation has a narrower scope (we do not address alterations of the turbulence structure) but employs a sophisticated polymer model that has been successfully tested against key rheological experiments \cite[][]{kivotides_knot,kivotides_stretch,kivotides_dense}.
 It is important to clarify that, by accounting for both intrachain and interchain hydrodynamic interactions, our modelling includes the microhydrodynamic flow induced in the fluid by polymer drag.
 The key difference from the aforementioned works is that, in our case, the chains exert only weak feedback on the turbulence, so the turbulent structure remains unaltered.
-In this respect, our formal system incorporates all important physics in a consistent manner.
+In this respect, the calculation retains the relevant mesoscopic physics of chain elasticity, excluded volume, Brownian forcing, and hydrodynamic interactions, while remaining in the ultra-dilute regime.